-Fire drills at MCLA will be conducted in the residence areas at least twice per semester.
+Fire drills at MCLA will be concluded in the residential areas at least twice per semester.

 Building occupants should not use elevators to evacuate the building as smoke will rise into the elevator shafts, placing everyone inside at serious risk.
 The stairs should be used to evacuate safely.
 If other people who may be unfamiliar with the alarm are observed in the building, they should be advised of the fire alarm and advised to evacuate.